 The timing in our model is important.
 Citizens buy cars before the median voter determines the gasoline tax.
 As discussed in the introduction, the motivation for this assumption is that citizens keep their cars longer than the time between two elections.
-In Section 4, we discuss the situation where a part of the citizens buys a new car after the election.
+In Section 4, we discuss the situation where a part of the citizens buys a new car after the election.12

 Our model is a simple, standard dynamic game.
 In the next section, we solve it by backward induction.
-When choosing how many miles to drive, citizen i owns a particular car, $x_i$ , and faces a tax on gasoline, $\tau$ .
-Hence, $m_i$ depends on $x_i$ and $\tau$ .
-When choosing $\tau$ , the median voter observes the car fleet.
-Furthermore, she anticipates how citizens' decisions on how many miles to drive depend on $x_i$ and $\tau$ .
-She chooses $\tau$ so as to maximize her utility.
-Citizens' decisions on which car to buy $x_i$ can be described by a threshold, $b^T$ .
-Citizens with $b_i < b^T$ buy small cars, and citizens with a sufficiently high private benefit of owning a big car $b_i \ge b^T$ buy big cars.
+When choosing how many miles to drive, citizen i owns a particular car, x_i , and faces a tax on gasoline, τ .
+Hence, m_i depends on x_i and τ .
+When choosing τ , the median voter observes the car fleet.13 Furthermore, she anticipates how citizens' decisions on how many miles to drive depend on x_i and τ .
+She chooses τ so as to maximize her utility.
+Citizens' decisions on which car to buy x_i can be described by a threshold, b^T .
+Citizens with $b_i < b^T$ buy small cars, and citizens with $b_i \ge b^T$ buy big cars.
 In equilibrium, expectations must be validated.
-When making their decisions on $x_i$ , citizens correctly anticipate the median voter's decision on $\tau$ and their own decisions on $m_i$ .
+When making